Climate-CAFE/Climate-CAFE.github.io/_sources/data_management.md

 ## Access, Distribution, or Reuse Considerations

-Highly sensitive human subjects data, such as CMS claims data, cannot be shared due to contractual obligations and IRB requirements.
+Highly sensitive human subjects data cannot be shared due to contractual obligations and IRB requirements.
 To mitigate this, synthetic health data files will be used when possible, and code for processing these data will be publicly available on GitHub.
 Sensitive data will only be shared if permitted by the DUA and IRB.

 ## Oversight of Data Management and Sharing

 The following individuals are responsible for overseeing data management, processing, and dissemination activities, as well as updating and revising the Data Management and Sharing Plan when necessary:

-- Name of individual
+- Name of individual (RESEARCHER TO ADD DETAILS)

 ## Planned Research Outputs

 Planned research outputs include:

 1. Research data sets deposited into the Harvard Dataverse, publicly available with metadata and documentation, accessible through the Harvard Dataverse Climate CAFE collection.
-2. Software workflow tools provided as free and open-source resources on GitHub within the Climate CAFE collection, ensuring easy accessibility and usability.
+2. Software workflow tools deposited as free and open-source resources on GitHub within the Climate CAFE collection, ensuring easy accessibility and usability.